 You stay in people’s homes for the duration of their holiday, keep their pets fed/walked/loved, and maintain their garden, pool and house.
 In return, you can live rent (and utility bill) free.
 It’s a great arrangement and I loved it.
 In fact, I plan on continuing house-sitting full-time long into the future.
 You generally do not receive payment for your services, but you will exchange your time and care for free accommodation, no utility bills and other potential perks.
 That’s how I keep my accommodation expenses so low.

 I did three ‘house sits’ during the 12 months of travelling (7 months + 3 months + 2 months), but to be transparent, this may be difficult to replicate for beginners.
 I was already an experienced house sitter with a strong online profile, website and lots of good references.
-It is possible but take organisation and flexibility.
+It is possible but takes organisation and flexibility.

 The websites that I recommend joining are Aussie House Sitters ($79/year) and Mindahome ($59/year).
 By using these two websites, setting up daily alerts and watching the site closely – I was able to schedule house sitting with few gaps.
 For more info on how to find long-term house-sitting gigs, check out my house-sitting guides.

 I purchased a tri-fold foam camping mattress and free camped in my car for less than seven nights in the year, mainly at National Parks.
-I enjoyed the quiet and access to hiking trails, but if you’re not keen on camping in your vehicle, read my post: Australia For Digital Nomads for budget-friendly options.
+I enjoyed the quietness and access to hiking trails, but if you’re not keen on camping in your vehicle, read my post: Australia For Digital Nomads for budget-friendly options.

 Thankfully, due to house sitting, I didn’t need to pay for wifi or internet during my $5000 year.